Mohammed159159/undergraduate-junior-semester2/content/01 Machine Construction/Lectures/Lecture 1 - Introduction/Introduction.md

 > - Load parallel to cross-sectional area $\to$ [[Shear]] or [[Bending]]
 > - Load twists/squeezes the part $\to$ [[Torsion]]

+> [!question] Where are Force, Moment, Torsion, and Torque from this map?

 ---